 Enterprise

-An SP may directly assign or port TNs to an enterprise as they would for an individual account, and the TNs are used with the SPs service.
+An SP may directly assign or port TNs to an enterprise as they would for an individual account, and the TNs are used with the SP’s service.
 Enterprise customers may utilize multiple SPs to originate calls, and they may mark calls with a TN (such as a main business number) across all their providers regardless of which SP assigned the TN.
-In such cases, an originating SP may choose to utilize other customer identifiers to determine the source of the call instead of relying on TNs that they did not assign.
+An enterprise may mark calls with a Toll-Free number acquired from a Toll-Free RespOrg (Responsible Organization), which may or may not be the originating SP.
+In cases where an enterprise customer utilizes multiple calling TNs possibly from different SP or RespOrg TN providers, an originating SP may choose to utilize other customer identifiers to determine the source of the call instead of relying on TNs that they did not assign.
 In many cases, any SP accepting calls originated from the enterprise will have business contact, location, and credit information for the enterprise so they can strongly identify the real-world user entity.
 One possible way to determine the real-world identity of an enterprise or other organization entity is to apply methods similar to certification authority “extended validation” as used in the process for issuing web server X.509 certificates [Ref 9].
 The EV process is a methodology to “identify the legal entity that controls a Web site” [Ref 9, Clause 2.1.1] and to use that information to establish web server credentials.
 In some cases enterprise services may be offered on a prepaid basis with lesser customer identity and credit verification requirements, and as such a weaker link to a real-world business or organization identity.

 Communications Reseller

 A communications reseller may interact with TN-based identities in various ways.
-The reseller may receive direct TN assignments from an SP or port assigned numbers to a particular SP, and then they may resell use of these TNs to individual or enterprise end-user entities in association with the communications services originated through the assigning SP.
-They may also provide service on a “bring-your-own-number” basis where the end user has received assignments from other SPs.
+The reseller may receive direct TN assignments from an SP, port previously assigned TNs to an SP, or acquire Toll-Free TNs from an SP (acting as a RespOrg), and then they may resell use of these TNs to individual or enterprise end-user entities in association with the communications services originated through the assigning SP.
+They may also provide service on a “bring-your-own-number” basis where the end user has received assignments from other SPs or RespOrgs.
 The reseller may originate either of these types of numbers through multiple service providers, not just one who made an original TN assignment.
 In most reseller use cases, an originating SP does not know the identity of the ultimate end users and only identifies and authenticates the reseller customer.
 Identification of end users relies on the communications reseller to make any such determination, and further layers of indirection might obscure the ultimate source.
 The originating SP may determine the real-world identity of the reseller itself using extended validation methods as mentioned in A.1.3 or other means of determining real-world business information.

 Value-Added Service Provider (VASP)